wp-plugins/wp-mollom/README.txt

 * 2009/01/xx - 0.7.2
  * fixed: closing a gap that allowed bypassing checkContent through spoofing $_POST['mollom_sessionid']
+ * improved: the check_trackback_content and check_comment_content are totally rewritten to make them more secure.
  * added: user roles capabilities.
 You can now exempt roles from a check by Mollom
+ * added: simplified chinese translation
 * 2008/12/27 - 0.7.1
  * fixed: all plugin panels now show in the new WP 2.7 administration interface
  * fixed: non-western character sets are now handled properly in the captcha form